Super Mario 128: Super Mario 64-2

 The name Super Mario 128 was first used as early as January 1997 by Shigeru Miyamoto, as a possible name for a Super Mario 64 sequel.
 The name Super Mario 64-2 was also used interchangeably with Super Mario 128.
 This rumored expansion and sequel to Super Mario 64 was said to be developed for the 64DD, but was canceled due to the 64DD's commercial failure.
 Miyamoto mentioned at E3's August 1997 convention that he was "just getting started" on the project.
 At Nintendo's Space World 1997 trade show in November 1997, Miyamoto added "We haven't decided [whether it's two-player] yet.
 We are currently working with a system where Mario and Luigi can co-exist, and they are both controllable by the player.
 But we will decide more game elements when we finish everything about Zelda."

-In November 1999, Miyamoto said, "Well, for over a year now at my desk, a prototype program of Mario and Luigi has been running on my monitor.
+In May 1998, Miyamoto expressed hope in making the game as complex as Banjo-Kazooie.
+In November 1998, Miyamoto said, "Well, for over a year now at my desk, a prototype program of Mario and Luigi has been running on my monitor.
 We've been thinking about the game, and it may be something that could work on a completely new game system."
 The game had only a demo of one level made for it.
 Miyamoto claimed that multiplayer functionality was the first aspect of the game that he wanted to include.

 Miyamoto had considered the two next frontiers of the Super Mario series to be a gameplay mechanic of walking on a rotating sphere, and coincidentally a setting in space—but it took a long time to find a way to resonate these ideas with the production team.
 He loved the novel idea of sphere walking, because it was totally unexplored in the game industry, and because focusing on a full sphere can eliminate camera movements and thus motion sickness.
 He learned greatly from the world's adaptation to the 3D gameplay of Super Mario 64 and he briefly experimented with rolling fields during the development of Paper Mario (2000) for Nintendo 64.
 During the development of Doshin the Giant for Nintendo 64, he eagerly proposed that it could become the first sphere walking game but the staff rejected such an exceedingly massive development for the game which was released in December 1999.